netcinematics/ALPHA_BITZ_AI/WRITEUP.md

   - Simplification of human language.

-  - Symbiotic with AI.
+  - Symbiotic with AI, and supplemental for human language.

   - Move from descriptive linguistics to "Semantic Engineering".

-  - With NEW PRINCIPLES for "XLLM".
+  - With principle of "LLD" as "LEVERAGE_LANGUAGE_DYNAMISM".

-  - To "Best_Reflect_Actual_Reality".
+  - AI Language must be ADAPTIVE to "Best_Reflect_Actual_Reality".

 > 3) "BEST_REFLECT_ACTUAL_REALITY"

-  - purpose of LEXICAL_SCIENCE.
+  - Accuracy is the core purpose of LEXICAL_SCIENCE.

+  - How can words be so accurate, that they are pristine.

 > 4) "COMBINABLE_BITZ":

   - A massive new vocabulary for human and AI.

-  - Of ATOMIC_TOKENS, or combinable_bitz.
+  - ATOMIC_TOKENS, or combinable_bitz.

-  - Exactified to auro articulate_all_existence, upob reflection.
+  - Are universally_unique and infinitely_combinable.

-  - principles of name crafting.
+  - Aligned to principles of name crafting.

-  - practices of actual extra intelligence practices.
+  - And dynamic to best_reflect_actual_reality (automatically) with new metastate data.

 ___

 ### EXTRA_LLM:

-> LLM is not done!
-We have only just begun.
+> LLM is not done, we have only just begun!

-Because, EXTRA_LARGE_LANGUAGE_MODEL!
+Because of the concept of "extra", we now have - "EXTRA_LARGE_LANGUAGE_MODEL"!

 > XLLM (=) equals "Extra Large Language Model".

+Ironically smaller.
+Because it is optimized.
+But bigger, because it is supplemental.

+And backward compatable for eons.

-Ironically, smaller.
-Optimized.
-Supplemental.
-But extended and extra, therefore - "EXTRA_LARGE_LANGUAGE_MODEL".
+But of ongoing extended and extra concepts, therefore - EXTRA_LARGE_LANGUAGE_MODEL.

 Larger conceptually, smaller physically.

-> Experiment in progress here.

-Time to go XL and:
+Time to go XL, get adaptive, modular and:

 > LEVERAGE_LANGUAGE_DYNAMISM!

 ___

-### Observe LANGUAGE DYNAMISM:
+### Looking at you LANGUAGE DYNAMISM:

 > Language is Naturally Dynamic.

+As a core PRINCIPLE of Leverage_Language_Dynamism for "Extra_Large_Language_Model" (XLLM):

-It must extend to reflect Actual_Reality, else remain static and actually_false.
+All language must adapt to reflect Actual_Reality, else remain static and incomplete.

-As PRINCIPLE_of_LLD, (Leverage_Language_Dynamism) for "Extra_Large_Language_Model" (XLLM).
-> "AUTO_NAMERATION" (=) is a NEW SCIENCE within "NAMEROLOGY" - to automatically adapt, language to "best_reflect_actuality", for AI, over eons.
+> "AUTO_NAMERATION" (=) is a NEW SCIENCE process within AI "NAMEROLOGY" - to automatically adapt, language to "best_reflect_actuality", for AI and humans over eons.

+___

 #### Exactify LLM into XLLM: